mmark0v/Users-API-Simple-App/README.md

         kubectl apply -f Kuberneties/deploy-user-api-app.yaml

-    Kuberneties will create the deployment and will start one replica pod.
-Kuberneties will create the service that will expose the port 8080 from the container to the cluster.
+    Kuberneties will create the deployment and will start one replica pod and the service that will expose the port 8080.

     *   Confirm that the pod is running.